mntnr/website/content/mission.md

 **That's where we come in.**

-First, we can do [one-off audits](https://plasso.com/s/KHnLKOSeK1) of repositories or organizations.
+First, we can do one-off audits of repositories or organizations.
 We have an internal checklist that we'll run through — is the README standardized, is there a Contributing document, a License, and so on.

-**[We'll check your README for free.](https://plasso.com/s/KHnLKOSeK1)** Simply mail your repository name to [richard+readme@maintainer.io](mailto:richard+readme@maintainer.io).
+**[We'll check your README for free.](mailto:richard@maintainer.io?subject=Free Readme Audit!)** Simply mail your repository name to [richard@maintainer.io](mailto:richard+readme@maintainer.io).

-Our other service is [a retainer](https://plasso.com/s/RMPMGYmBER).
+Our other service is a retainer.
 We'll do the audit above, but also stick around to help out with actively maintaining the repository.

 Keen to learn more?